 PS Now is a cloud-based service much like Netflix or Spotify, but for gaming.
-It hosts a wide collection of PlayStation 3 archive titles initially (more than 150 games), with the potential to include PSOne, PS2, PSP and PS Vita games too in the future.
+It hosts a wide collection of PlayStation 3 archive titles initially (more than 350 games available in the States, over 150 in the UK), with the potential to include PSOne, PS2, PSP and PS Vita games too in the future.
 You can access them at your leisure, eventually playing them instantly on any device that has access to the service and a half-decent internet connection.

 It uses technology acquired when Sony bought cloud gaming company Gakai, which allows you to play games that are not hosted on your own local consoles or other devices, but on massive servers elsewhere.

-In a similar fashion to OnLive or Nvidia's recently launched Grid service, the video of the game streams over the internet to the display you are using, with controller commands and your actions sent the other way.
+In a similar fashion to the now defunct OnLive or Nvidia's growing Grid service, the video of the game streams over the internet to the display you are using, with controller commands and your actions sent the other way.
 This happens instantly, so the effect is the same as if you are running a disc at home, but with no need for physical media or long downloads.

 Do they look and play exactly like the games we can play on the PS3 now?